KangweiLIAO/Socket-Programming/README.md

 # Socket Programming
-This is a socket programming which can encode message on client side, send the encoded packet to server side and decode it.
+This is a program which can encode message on client side, send the encoded packet to server side and decode it.

 ## Steps to start client & server
 1. Start 2 new terminal/cmd window and cd to the current directory